 The type of food you eat is vital to your brain’s performance.
 Click here for my detailed recommendations on the ADHD-Friendly Diet.

 Here’s a summary of what to eat and what to avoid if you have Attention Deficit.

 - DO eat high protein, low fat foods

 - DO eat complex carbohydrates such as whole wheat bread and pastas and brown rice

 - AVOID simple carbohydrates such as white rice and breads and pastas made from highly processed white flour

 - AVOID foods ladened with artificial ingredients and dyes

 Do you want to manage your Attention Deficit symptoms so you can get organized and stay focused and motivated?
 Then it’s up to you to give your brain the fuel it needs to operate at peak performance.
 There’s a direct link between your ADHD symptoms and your diet.
-Eating an ADD-friendly diet is essential to living more easily with ADD / ADHD.
+Eating an ADHD-friendly diet is essential to living more easily with ADHD.